Boundary pairs associated with quadratic forms: Boundary pairs with additional properties

 \section{Boundary pairs with additional properties}

-Let us now describe further properties of boundary pairs described in terms of the Dirichlet solution operator.
-It turns out that these properties allow us to relate the concept of boundary pairs to other concepts such as boundary triples (see \Sec{bd2.bd3})
+Let us now describe further properties of boundary pairs described in terms of the Dirichlet solution operator and an associated quadratic form.
+It turns out that these properties allow us to relate the concept of boundary pairs to other concepts such as boundary triples (see \Sec{rel.bd3}).
+Moreover, one of these properties, called \emph{elliptic regularity}, allows us to show stronger results on resolvent formulae and spectral characterisations (see \Thmenum{krein.res}{krein.res.iii} and \Thm{krein2}).